Guideline Public Company Comps Tool

 - Coefficient of variation

-Q: When I select a comparable company, I see an option to view “Related Comps”.
+Q: When I select or view a comparable company, I see an option to view “Related Comps” (the image of a magnifying glass).
 Where do these suggestions come from?

 A: This feature provides a list of suggested companies that are derived from those that were used in sets of guideline comparable companies in fairness opinions, filed by the leading valuation firms and investment banks, that were accepted by the SEC.
 BVR does proprietary research on these fairness opinions and maps the guideline comparable company sets from these valuations to the companies in the GPCCT to suggest additional comps for the analyst to consider in their own analyses.
 The suggested comps list is first ordered using the number of times the comp appears and then by alphabetical order.